 Rich in lycopene, tomato boasts high antioxidant properties to support prostate and urinary tract health.
 It plays a protective role in the prevention of prostate cancer.

-Uva ursi has been shown to be effective in treating UTIs.
-It is loaded with arbutin, a glycoside with diuretic and urinary antiseptic actions.
-It helps flush out bacteria by promoting a healthy urine flow.
+Uva ursi is effective in treating UTIs due to its high content of arbutin, a glycoside with diuretic and urinary antiseptic properties.
+It helps flush out bacteria by promoting healthy urine flow.